 A - Iris Ultra Parachutes - the ultimate in performance!

-Iris Ultra chutes feature a toroidal shape which results in a Cd (Coefficent of Drag) of at least 2.2, meaning a smaller parachute can do the work of a much larger traditional parachute.
+Iris Ultralight parachutes and Iris Ultra Compact parachutes feature a toroidal shape which results in a Cd (Coefficent of Drag) of at least 2.2, meaning a smaller parachute can do the work of a much larger traditional parachute.
 Iris Ultra UAV parachutes feature:

 - Lightweight 1.1oz Mil-spec calendared rip-stop nylon - parachutes are compact and lightweight